Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Introduction

 As for any modulation scheme, the fundamental issue of a DD domain modulation also resides in the pulse design.
 Intuitively, to achieve the signal-channel coupling with matched resolutions, the DD domain modulation requires a localized pulse in the DD domain.
 However, such a \ac{ddlp} would violate the \emph{Heisenberg uncertainty principle} \cite{hadaniyt}, and therefore does not exist.
 To circumvent this issue, OTFS first converts the digital DD domain symbols to the digital TF domain signals via an \ac{isfft} based \emph{digital precoder}.
 Then, realizable orthogonal pulses in the TF domain are employed to carry these precoded signals and synthesize a conventional \ac{tfmc} modulation waveform, typically OFDM\cite{otfs_wcnc_2017}.
 As a result, the transmit pulses of OTFS are still the \ac{tfop}, and the OTFS is essentially a precoded OFDM\cite{zemenpimrc2018}.
 In OTFS, the \emph{ideal pulse assumed has to} be \emph{bi-orthogonal robust} against the channel-induced delay and Doppler.
 Unfortunately, such an ideal pulse does not exist either\cite{hadani_otfs_2018}, as none of the TFOPs can meet this requirement.
 Meanwhile, the widely adopted rectangular prototype pulse of popular OTFS studies is still a TFOP and therefore non-ideal, which will face practical challenges in implementation, such as high \ac{oobe} and severe interference\cite{shen2022error}.

 On the other hand, based on the newly discovered \ac{ddop}, ODDM represents a novel \ac{ddmc} modulation scheme that can avoid the impediments of OTFS mentioned above\cite{oddm}.
-Note that the time (duration) and frequency (bandwidth) constraints of any practical waveform define a TF region of interests, which results in \begin{enumerate} \item an \ac{esdd} channel associated with its specific delay and Doppler resolutions\cite{bello}; \item the DD domain in practical systems becomes a gridded DD domain, whose grids are defined by the delay and Doppler resolutions; \item the gridded DD domain is essentially a gridded TF domain but with much finer resolutions, {because the delay and Doppler have \emph{the physical units} of time and frequency, respectively.} \end{enumerate} Thus, considering the presence of frequency resolution, a DD domain modulation is naturally a multi-carrier modulation, which requires a DDLP or a DDOP.
+Note that the time (duration) and frequency (bandwidth) constraints of any practical waveform define a TF region of interests, which results in \begin{enumerate} \item an \ac{esdd} channel model with its delay and Doppler resolutions\cite{bello}; \item a corresponding gridded DD domain. \end{enumerate} It is noteworthy that the gridded DD domain is essentially a gridded TF domain but with much finer resolutions, {because the delay and Doppler have \emph{the physical units} of time and frequency, respectively.
+Thus, considering the presence of frequency resolution, a DD domain modulation is naturally a multi-carrier modulation, which requires a DDLP or a DDOP.
 Although the DDLP does not exist, the DDOP introduced in \cite{oddmicc22,oddm,ddop} consists of a train of square-root Nyquist pulses, and \emph{behaves like} the ``nonexistent" DDLP in the TF region of interests, and it achieves perfect coupling between the modulated signal and the ESDD channel.
 Specifically, without violating the Heisenberg uncertainty principle, the DDOP has an equally-spaced signal localization in the TF region of interests\cite{ddop} to satisfy the orthogonality with respect to the specific delay and Doppler resolutions.
 It should be noted that the ESDD channel actually obeys the classic equivalent sampled channel model\cite{fwc,bello}, which is the \emph{on-grid} equivalent of the \emph{effective} channel corresponding to the cascaded transmit filter, propagation channel, and receive filter.
 Naturally, it is the ESDD channel that really matters for transceiver design.

-In comparison to the conventional TFMC modulation schemes associated with $\mathcal R \ge 1$, the DDOP-based ODDM or general DDMC modulation is a new type of MC modulation having a much reduced JTFR of $\mathcal R \ll 1$, as we will show later.
+In comparison to the conventional TFMC modulation schemes associated with $\Delta R \ge 1$, the DDOP-based ODDM or general DDMC modulation is a new type of MC modulation having a much reduced JTFR of $\Delta R \ll 1$, as we show later.
 The ambitious objective of this paper is to analytically appraise this new modulation.